oceanlau/garbage/InformationRetrieval/README.md

 ## Ranked Retrieval

+-   Find documents based on score and we can control the number of most relevent documents to show in the end.
 -   Jaccard Coefficient: \|query terms AND doc terms\| / \|query terms OR doc terms\|.
 But it does not consider term frequency, rarity (informative) and document length.
 -   Term-Document frequency matrix: Recall the Term-Document incidence matrix.
 Instead of putting binary number in the cell, we count how many times a term appears in a document.
     -   Bag of words model: A document is represented by a vector of word counts.
 It does not consider order of words.